ART. IIntroduction and Identity of the Data Controller

 - Grievance Portal: as provided on Narion's website.

 Narion shall respond to all valid rights requests within thirty (30) calendar days of receipt and verification of identity.
-For particularly complex requests, Narion may extend this period by a further two (2) months, providing written notice of the extension and its reasons within the initial thirty-day period.
 Narion will not charge a fee for rights requests except where requests are manifestly unfounded, repetitive, or excessive.

 Cookies are small text files placed on a User's device by a website, enabling recognition of the device and storage of session, preference, or activity data.
 In addition to cookies, Narion may employ related tracking technologies including web beacons, local storage objects, and session tokens.
 All such technologies are subject to the principles and controls described in this Article.